graphql/graphiql/DEVELOPMENT.md

 ### Getting Started

+Please note that we require a signed GraphQL Specification Membership agreement before landing a contribution.
+This is checked automatically when you open a PR.
+If you have not signed the membership agreement (it's free), you will be prompted by the EasyCLA bot.
+For more details, please see the [GraphQL WG repo](https://github.com/graphql/graphql-wg/tree/main/membership).

 1. First, you will need to have the latest git, yarn 1.16 & node 12 or greater installed.
 OSX, Windows and Linux should all be supported as build environments.

 **None of these commands will work with `npm`.
 Please use `yarn` to develop with graphql**.